Black Narcissus (TV series)

-Black Narcissus is a British drama serial, based on the 1939 novel of the same name by Rumer Godden.
+Black Narcissus is an American-British television miniseries based on the 1939 novel of the same name by Rumer Godden.
 The series features one of the final performances of Diana Rigg, who died in September 2020.
 The drama premiered on November 23, 2020, on FX in the US, and on December 27, 2020, on BBC One in the UK.

 Premise

-An Anglican nun sent to establish a branch of her order with her fellow sisters in the Himalayas struggles to temper her attractions to a World War I veteran they meet.
+An Anglican nun sent to establish a branch of her order with her fellow sisters in the Himalayas struggles to temper her attractions to a World War I veteran.